ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 UFS Weather Model
 -----------------
-As mentioned previously, the workflow can be run in ‘community’ or ‘nco’ mode, which determines the location and names of the output files.
-In addition to this option, output can also be in netCDF or NEMSIO format.
-The output file format is set in the ``model_configure`` files using the ``output_file`` variable.
-At this time, due to limitations in the post-processing component, only netCDF format output is recommended for the SRW Application.
+As stated in :numref:`Section %s <UserSpecificConfig>`, the workflow can be run in ‘community’ or ‘nco’ mode, which determines the location and names of the output files.
+Weather Model output files can also be in :term:`netCDF` or :term:`NEMSIO` format.
+The output file format is set in the ``model_configure`` file (see :numref:`Table %s <TemplateFiles>`) using the ``output_file`` variable.
+At this time, due to limitations in the post-processing component, only netCDF output is recommended for the SRW Application.

 .. note::
-   In summary, the fully supported options for this release include running in ‘community’ mode with netCDF format output files.
+   The fully supported options for this release include running in ‘community’ mode with netCDF-formatted output files.

 In this case, the netCDF output files are written to the ``EXPTDIR/YYYYMMDDHH`` directory.
 The bases of the file names are specified in the input file ``model_configure`` and are set to the following in the SRW Application:

 * ``dynfHHH.nc``
 * ``phyfHHH.nc``

-Additional details may be found in the UFS Weather Model `Users Guide
+Additional details may be found in the `UFS Weather Model User's Guide
 <https://ufs-weather-model.readthedocs.io/en/latest/InputsOutputs.html#output-files>`__.

 Unified Post Processor (UPP)
 ----------------------------
-Documentation for the UPP output files can be found `here <https://upp.readthedocs.io/en/latest/InputsOutputs.html>`__.
+Documentation for the UPP output files can be found in the `UPP User's Guide <https://upp.readthedocs.io/en/latest/InputsOutputs.html>`__.

 For the SRW Application, the weather model netCDF output files are written to the ``EXPTDIR/YYYYMMDDHH/postprd`` directory and have the naming convention (file->linked to):

 * ``BGRD3D_{YY}{JJJ}{hh}{mm}f{fhr}00 -> {domain}.t{cyc}z.bgrd3df{fhr}.tmXX.grib2``
 * ``BGDAWP_{YY}{JJJ}{hh}{mm}f{fhr}00 -> {domain}.t{cyc}z.bgdawpf{fhr}.tmXX.grib2``

+..
+   Is this still accurate?
+Or have the directories changed to, e.g., NATLEV and PRSLEV?

 The default setting for the output file names uses ``rrfs`` for ``{domain}``.
 This may be overridden by the user in the ``config.sh`` settings.